100 Notable alumni of

 -

 John Alberto Leguizamo Peláez is an American stand-up comedian, actor, and film producer.
-He has appeared in over 100 films, produced over 20 films and documentaries, made over 30 television appearances, and has produced various television projects.
+He has appeared in more than 100 films, produced more than 20 films and documentaries, made more than 30 television appearances, and has produced various television projects.
 He has also written and performed for the Broadway stage, receiving four Tony Award nominations for Freak in 1998, Sexaholix in 2002, and Latin History for Morons in 2018.
 He received a Special Tony Award in 2018.

 -